Skip to content

 TheCScience

-Programmable Peripheral Interface in Microprocessor
+Programmable Peripheral Interface with Microprocessor

-YASH PAL, April 1, 2026April 1, 2026
+YASH PAL, April 1, 2026April 27, 2026

-Programmable Peripheral Interface in Microprocessor – A programmable Peripheral Interface device is implemented to perform various input/output functions.
+Programmable Peripheral Interface with Microprocessor – A programmable Peripheral Interface device is implemented to perform various input/output functions.
 Such a device can be set up to perform a specific function by writing an instruction (or instructions) in its internal register, called the control register.
 Furthermore, functions can be changed anytime during the execution of the program by writing a new instruction in the control register.
 These devices are flexible, versatile, and economical; they are widely used in microprocessor-based products.

 In a programmable device, functions are determined through software interactions.
 A programmable interface device can be viewed as multiple input/output devices, but it also performs many other functions.
 Such as time delays, counting, and interrupts.
 It consists of many devices on a single chip, interconnected through a common bus.
 This is a hardware approach through software control to perform the input/output functions.
 This approach is a trade-off between hardware and software, which should reduce programming.

 For interfacing with a programmable device, a microprocessor needs to check whether a peripheral is ready before it reads from or writes into a device.
 This is because the execution speed of the microprocessor is much faster than the response of a peripheral such as a printer.
 For example, when the microprocessor sends data bytes (characters) to a printer, the microprocessor can execute the instructions to transfer a byte in microseconds; on the other hand, the printer can take 10 to 25ms to print a character.
 After transferring a character to the printer, the microprocessor should wait until the printer is ready for the next character; otherwise, data will be lost.
-This problem is overcome by the use of handshake signals, where signals are exchanged between the microprocessor and a peripheral prior to actual data transfer.
+This problem is overcome by the use of handshake signals, where signals are exchanged between the microprocessor and a peripheral before actual data transfer.

 The requirements for a programmable interfacing device are as follows: The device should include: